niilante/FFCK/docs/FAQ/FAQ.md

 ## Anti-Private Browser mode detection

-Some websites [detecting if you're in an incognito or private browsing mode](https://gist.github.com/jherax/a81c8c132d09cc354a0e2cb911841ff1) e.g. Boston Globe or Washington Post.
+Some websites [detecting if you’re in an incognito or private browsing mode](https://gist.github.com/jherax/a81c8c132d09cc354a0e2cb911841ff1) e.g. Boston Globe or Washington Post.
 This can be avoided by [disabling JavaScript](https://www.deviceinfo.me/), however this will cause the website to _break_.
 The most known workaround is to use [Chrome 76](https://www.blog.google/outreach-initiatives/google-news-initiative/protecting-private-browsing-chrome/) / [Firefox 66+](https://bugzilla.mozilla.org/show_bug.cgi?id=781982) which have a _basic_ protection against this kind of _fingerprinting_.
-However, pages like Washington Post quickly inspected the Browser source code and found new strategies to bypass the "anti-incognito paywall detection", that been said [Incognito Mode is not a full privacy system!](https://support.google.com/chrome/answer/95464?co=GENIE.Platform%3DDesktop&hl=en).
+However, pages like Washington Post quickly inspected the Browser source code and found new strategies to bypass the “anti-incognito paywall detection”, that been said [Incognito Mode is not a full privacy system!](https://support.google.com/chrome/answer/95464?co=GENIE.Platform%3DDesktop&hl=en).
 However, there is no final solution to this topic, as said, news pages adopting the changes and watching the source code but some [external extension](https://github.com/iamadamdev/bypass-paywalls-firefox) or [scripts](https://burles.co/en/) might still working.

 ## Why is `resistFingerprinting` disabled?

 Multiple reasons, some are bug related, others might break some _useful_ functions.
-To name several reasons why I don't enabled the anti-fingerprinting option are:
+To name several reasons why I don’t enabled the anti-fingerprinting option are:

 * Breaks [time zone](https://old.reddit.com/r/firefox/comments/7tqvpr/privacyresistfingerprinting_timezone/) dection (_by design_)
 * [Performance problems](https://bugzilla.mozilla.org/show_bug.cgi?id=1394735#c1)